articles & information

 Why do I sell my puppies under Co-ownership Agreements?

 Our Agreement provides a lifetime health guarantee for all puppies we breed.
 All owners are required to x-ray their dog's hips and elbows between 12-18 months to check for the presence of hip/elbow dysplasia.
-This will also provide owners with additional peace of mind that they have a well bred dog, who will not suffer with early arthritis or have crippling orthopaedic issues.
+This will also provide owners with additional peace of mind that they have a well-bred dog, who will not suffer with early arthritis or have crippling orthopaedic issues, commonly found in many large dog breeds.
 It also enables us to keep data and insight into the health and genetics of our developing breeding program and make informed breeding decisions.

 Another important part of the agreement is to protect our exclusive bloodlines from falling into the wrong hands.
 Under no circumstances will our puppies or bloodlines ever end up in a rescue or shelter or used by any unregistered breeder.

 If an owner is unable to keep their puppy, we will find it another home or the puppy must be returned to us to find it the best and most suitable home.
 You will never see our lines on Gumtree, in lost dogs homes, RSPCA or rescue organisations.

 If more breeders controlled their bloodlines and took their hobby more seriously, selling puppies with legally enforceable agreements, there would be a huge decrease in backyard breeders.
 Unless a written agreement states otherwise, our exclusive bloodlines are the legal property of Lykosia Kennels.